- Scholarships & Grants

 - Student Projects

-Two WKU photojournalism students have qualified for the national semifinals in the first photo competition of the 53rd annual Hearst Journalism Awards Program.
+WKU photojournalism student finished fourth in the second multimedia competition of the 53rd annual Hearst Journalism Awards Program.

-Three WKU students finished among the top three nationally in the finals of the 52nd annual Hearst Journalism Awards Program.
+Two WKU photojournalism graduates finished first and second in the first multimedia competition of the 53rd annual Hearst Journalism Awards Program.

 No Featured Articles for this category